frenic/csstype/README.md

 ## Style types

-All properties are categorized in different uses and in several technical variations to provide the type that suits as many as possible.
+All properties are categorized in different uses and in several technical variations to provide typings that suits as many as possible.

 Categories: